timonmat/ChatObsidian/readme.md

 # ChatObsidian

 ChatObsidian is an Question and Answer AI integration for a folder of markdown notes.
 Intended for Obsidian notes vault, but you could use it for any local folder of markdown files.
+This app is for private use only. you can't upload files, and you should not run it in public. maybe on a closed local network, but even then maybe add basic auth or something.

+This is very much a work in progress project, but some parts work ok already:

+- index/query with gptsimpleindex works correctly.
+Tested with up to 3000 notes in Obsidian vault.
+- notes are indexed locally, so they're not all sent to OpenAI.
+- ...but notes related to each query are sent to OpenAI API for final synthesis.
+If you think this is a privacy issue, then don't use this.
+[OpenAI data policy](https://openai.com/policies/api-data-usage-policies)

+what's not working:

+- Chromadb indexing only returns one note as source material, so final results are not great.

+---

 run locally with

 ```bash